Language as Reality: A Co-Creative Storytelling Game Experience in 1001 Nights using Generative AI: Gameplay Challenge and Technical Implementation

-To ensure the model consistently follows the correct format, we provide an example interaction.
-The King evaluates the validity of the story, provides feedback, and continues the narrative when appropriate.
+To ensure the model consistently follows the correct format, we provide a one-shot example.
+The King will evaluate the validity of the story, provide feedback, and continue the narrative when appropriate.
 15 Turns of the story in the gameplay will be added to the chat history, to ensure consistency while keeping within the limitation of prompt length for LLM.

 \end{itemize}

 The implementation of the King's role as both a storyteller and evaluator in this way allows for a cohesive gameplay experience.
 Players are encouraged to generate creative and contextually appropriate stories while receiving real-time evaluations and narrative continuations from the King.
 Weapons only appear when it can be contextually incorporated into the player and King's narrative (Figure \ref{example}).